attainu-phoenix/attainu-phoenix/assignments/assignments.md

 1. In addition to the player name, also take player's country from the form.
 2. Instead of a list, show the player name and country inside two columns in a table.
 3. The data should be sent to the backend using `POST` method.

+# Week 7 assignments

+## Day 2

+### Create an Express + MongoDB CRUD application
+1. Continuing with the [AttainU Application](/code/week-7-day-2/), finish the students part.
+2. Create a page where all the students are listed.
+3. Create a page where the user can add a new student.
+4. The student form should talk Name, Phone and Location.